treolabs/treopim/docs/en/faq/consulting-implementation-and-support.md

 We offer a wide range of services that are directly and indirectly related to the introduction of a PIM system, including:

-- Consultation
+- Consulting
-- Introduction of TreoPIM
+- Implementation of TreoPIM
 - Migration from other PIM systems
 - Integration of TreoPIM with third-party systems
 - Programming of additional functions and modules